-When we all blogged for a hobby pre-2010, we were kind of selfish.
-We just wrote about topics we wanted to write about and hoped that we’d get some readers out of it.
+When we all blogged for a hobby pre-2010, we just wrote about topics we wanted to write about and hoped that we’d get some readers out of it.
 (Sometimes it worked and other times it didn’t – right?)

 Nowadays, blogging for business purposes is a very different story.
 If you want to make a living out of blogging, you have to write for your reader first and foremost.

 Put yourself in their shoes, assess their search intent and uncover what they need to know, and then publish content that answers their questions.

 Search intent is precisely the reason why performing keyword research is essential before you write any blog post.